Chief of Embhuleni: History

 Following Mswati II’s death in 1868, the Swazi royal family sought to secure a male heir for Embhuleni.
 Since LaMagadlela had only given birth to Princesses File and Lozindaba, the Khumalo family in Mkhondo sent Bikwaphi Khumalo, LaMagadlela’s niece, to marry Prince Ntjentje, the son of Mswati II’s brother, Prince Kufa.
 This union produced Prince Sunduza, who was intended to be the next Chief.
 However, both Ntjentje and Sunduza died prematurely, leaving a leadership vacuum.

 To resolve the succession crisis, Prince Mgwevu, another of Prince Kufa’s sons, was married to Bikwaphi.
 They had five children, among them Prince Maquba, Prince Mazingela, and Prince Makinobho Amos.
 Since Sunduza had died, Maquba became the first officially recognized Chief of Embhuleni.

 Bikwaphi served as regent of Embhuleni after LaMagadlela’s death in 1922, until Maquba was formally installed as Chief in 1931.
 She died in 1939.
 Maquba’s rule was succeeded by Prince Johannes Mkolishi Dlamini in 1953.

 During the apartheid era, the Embhuleni royal kraal, along with King Sobhuza II, unsuccessfully campaigned for KaNgwane (now part of Mpumalanga) to be incorporated into Eswatini.
 Their argument was based on historical Swazi territory and the contentious colonial borders imposed during the Scramble for Africa.

 Duties and recognition

 The Chief of Embhuleni is the head of the Embhuleni Traditional Council, which administers customary governance and cultural affairs in the region.
 The council also engages with the South African government on matters related to traditional leadership.
 The Chief’s authority is inherited through Swazi royal lineage, with the House of Dlamini overseeing the appointment of successors.

-Embhuleni remains a major Swazi cultural hub in South Africa, hosting the annual Ummemo Cultural Event, which celebrates Swazi traditions.Thwala, J. J. The Significance of the Traditional Ceremony Ummemo, among Swazi.
-Studies of Tribes and Tribals, 15, no. 1 (January 2, 2017): 23–29.
+Embhuleni remains a major Swazi cultural hub in South Africa, hosting the annual Ummemo Cultural Event, which celebrates Swazi traditions.